Entanglement propagation in thermalization of an isolated quantum system: Conclusion and discussion

 We briefly note that similar phenomena occur in the quench dynamics of spontaneous symmetry breaking.
 Cooling the system through the transition temperature at a finite rate results in the formation of finite-size domains, in each of which the order parameter is chosen independently.
 The formation of domains has been observed in various condensed matter systems including Bose-Einstein condensates and superconductors \cite{delcampo14}.
 The mechanism for the formation of such domains, known as the Kibble-Zurek mechanism \cite{Kibble,Zurek}, was explained in terms of the finite propagation speed of light or causality in the context of cosmology \cite{Kibble}.
 Since causally disconnected regions do not influence each other, they have independent choices for the order parameter.
 The formation of domains in the Kibble-Zurek mechanism is analogous to local saturation of EE in our problem.
 The independent choice of the order parameter in each domain leads to the loss of coherence in the Kibble-Zurek mechanism.
 This is analogous to the situation where the system does not thermalize when it is not scrambled enough in the CI model.
+Our result shows that the local thermalization time $t^\ast$s are almost the same for three models, though it is found that the ECI model achieves the thermalization.
+The significant difference between ECI model and the rests is the propagation speed of EE.
+These facts can be understood if the Kibble-Zurek like mechanism takes places for the thermalization as discussed above.
+This interpretation is also consistent with the fact that the TI model does not thermalize irrespectively of the magnitude of the magnetic field, since the propagation speed of EE cannot exceed the maximum quasi-particle velocity.

+Figure~\ref{TEBDCI} clearly shows that $t_{\mathrm{diff}}$ and $t^\ast$ hardly depend on the size of the system and $t_{\mathrm{diff}}> t^\ast$ up to $N=30$.
+We have also confirmed that thermalization is not achieved up to $N=14$ (Fig.~\ref{figSzTMLZ} III).
+Based on these results, we expect that the CI model does not thermalize even in sufficiently large systems, which is consistent with the claim of Ref.~\cite{banuls11}.
+However, whether the CI model thermalizes or not in sufficiently large systems is beyond the scope of the present work, so we leave a detailed study of this issue in the future.

+In the present work, we have investigated the three models to focus on the two aspects of the system; integrability and NNN interactions.
+We note that a thermalizing model with only NN interactions should give deeper insights on thermalization, since there is no a priori reason that the model yields a short $t_{\mathrm{diff}}$.
+More case studies are indeed necessary for giving a definitive conclusion on the conjecture.

 The simple setup for measuring the propagation speed of EE that we proposed in this paper may be easily applied to cold atom experiments.
 We specifically propose to use the setup for the experiments done by Greiner's group \cite{islam15,kaufman16}, in which R\'enyi entropy of ultracold bosonic atoms in a 1D optical lattice has been measured.
 The dynamics of R\'enyi entropy starting from the Mott insulating state that has been already measured corresponds to the dynamics of EE starting from the initial state (a).
 For realizing the initial state (b), we first prepare atoms in the Mott insulating regime and isolate two atoms on the left end of the chain by a high potential barrier.
 After ramping down the barrier potential between the two sites, we let the two sites evolve in time so that two atoms are entangled.
 The propagation speed of entanglement can be estimated by comparing the dynamics of R\'enyi entropy for the whole system except the single site on the left end analogous to the present study.
 An extension of the present work to dynamics of atoms in optical lattices is in progress \cite{yoshii20}.